 Staffing requirements for safe shutdown are met by the minimum plant operating staff as set forth in the current plant procedure that governs staffing.
 A control room fire is generally assumed to be the most restrictive fire with regards to staffing, since evacuation of the main control room (MCR) is required for both units.
 Fire damage assumptions for a postulated control room fire are addressed in the introductory paragraphs to subsection 2.4.2.3.
-Based upon the assumptions, three licensedoperators and four operators (7 personnel) will be available to shut down the fire affected unit and the opposite unit.
-Also, four operators and a fire brigade chief will be available for fire brigade activities.
-Current minimum staffing levels described in procedure BwAP 320-1 are adequate to support shutdown of both units as specified above, and also staff the fire brigade.
+Based upon the assumptions, 3 licensed operators, 4 non-licensed operators for safe shutdown, 4 non-licensed operators for the fire brigade, and one fire brigade chief will be available to shut down the fire affected unit and the opposite unit.
+Current minimum staffing levels are adequate to support shutdown of both units as specified above, and also man the fire brigade.